 When you lock the lid and close the sealing vent on your pressure cooker, you are creating an airtight situation inside of your pot.
 As your food cooks, pressure builds up inside of the pot, which is how it cooks food so quickly.

-If your pot has a "Saute" button, like my ZenChef Multifunctional Electric Pressure Cooker does, please jump for joy!
-You can use this button to saute food right in the pot.
+If your pot has a "Sauté" button, please jump for joy!
+You can use this button to sauté food right in the pot.

 One less pan to wash = kitchen happy dance!